turbot/steampipe-plugin-oci/docs/tables/oci_core_volume_backup_policy.md

 ```

-### List the destination regions of volume back up policy
+### List the destination regions of volume backup policy

 ```sql
 select